Language selection

 Bilateral relations

-Canada and Latvia enjoy a positive relationship, including as NATO Allies, based on shared fundamental values, including support for democracy, human rights and the rule of law, and for the rules-based international order.
+Canada and Latvia enjoy an excellent relationship, including as NATO Allies, based on shared fundamental values, such as support for democracy, human rights and the rule of law, and for the rules-based international order.

-Latvia hosts Canada’s largest overseas military deployment, where Canada is the Framework Nation for the NATO multinational battlegroup, soon to be brigade.
+Latvia is home to Canada's largest overseas military deployment.
+Canada leads the recently scaled-up NATO multinational brigade Latvia, which includes around 1,700 Canadian troops.
 Canada and Latvia are working closely to fulfil commitments made by NATO leaders to increase the deployment of NATO troops to the Alliance’s eastern flank to deter and defend against Russian aggression.

 Canada did not recognize the Soviet annexation of the Baltic States and was the first G7 country to recognize the restoration of Latvia's independence in 1991.